 4. Carowinds Amusement Park

 Just south of Charlotte city limits and across the border in South Carolina, you’ll find Carowinds Amusement Park.
-This is another awesome all-day attraction for the whole family.
-Kids will find familiar fates with the Snoopy characters walking around for meet and greets.
-They’ll also experience dinosaurs at the Dinosaurs Alive!
-Area.
-The combination of family-friendly rides and attractions appeal to everyone, but the thrill seekers can still find a way to get their adrenaline pumping with the roller coasters.
-Carowinds has 13 roller coasters (and counting), which can be seen from miles away
+This is another awesome all-day attraction that is filled with family friendly things to do in Charlotte.
+Kids will find familiar faces with the Snoopy characters walking around for meet and greets.

 5. Head to the Mountains